 In the old days, the design and content were wrapped up together in a page of code and a package of image files that generated a single page on a website and had to be managed manually.
 Each page was coded separately from the others and had to be carefully coded, often to match the others.
 WordPress separated the content from the design and gave us themes, which are sets of files that tell browsers how to display a website.
 There are countless free themes available, which make setup cheap if you’re on a budget.

-Premium themes offer more features and functionality for a cost, and usually the cost is pretty reasonable.
+Premium themes offer more (and better) features and functionality for a cost, and usually the cost is pretty reasonable.
 As the technology evolves, there is a wider gap between the quality of free and premium themes, and the cost of a decent premium theme can save you a lot of time and resources in customizing a free theme.
 Plus premium themes often include access to support, which can be useful for both designers and laypersons.

 Either way, all themes are customizable.
 Some customization options are provided in the WordPress dashboard, and a few themes also offer simple customization options that can be applied with a few clicks.
 However, deeper customization requires coding.